ratschlab/clinical-embeddings/README.md

 We use [`.gin` configuration](https://github.com/google/gin-config) files to specify the hyperparameters of the models.
 The configuration files for the models used in the paper are located in `configs/`.

-To run a training run, modify the chosen configuration file to point to the correct input files by setting `train_common.data_path` and `TASK` (HiRID: `Mortality_At24Hours, Dynamic_CircFailure_12Hours, Dynamic_RespFailure_12Hours`, MIMIC: `decomp_24Hours, ihm`) to the desired task to solve for (refer to [https://github.com/ratschlab/tls](https://github.com/ratschlab/tls)).
+To do a training run, modify the chosen configuration file to point to the correct input files by setting `train_common.data_path` and `TASK` (HiRID: `Mortality_At24Hours, Dynamic_CircFailure_12Hours, Dynamic_RespFailure_12Hours`, MIMIC: `decomp_24Hours, ihm`) to the desired task to solve for (refer to [https://github.com/ratschlab/tls](https://github.com/ratschlab/tls)).
 Note that for mortality predictions the time-series should be appropriately cut and the configurations need to be adapted for this taking into account the grid resolution of the respective datasets (5min for HiRID, 1h for MIMIC).
 For `ihm` on MIMIC set `MAXLEN=48`.
 For `Mortality_At24Hours` on HiRID set `MAXLEN=288 # 12 * 24`.
 Then, run:

 ```bash
  accelerate launch \